This Is The Hyundai Porest, And It's A Cool Compact RV You Can't Buy

 Unless you're from South Korea.

-Hyundai vehicles in the U.S. are either sedans or crossover, ranging from fuel-powered ones to hybrids, then to full-electric automobiles.
+Hyundai vehicles in the U.S. are either sedans or crossovers, ranging from fuel-powered ones to hybrids, then to full-electric automobiles.
 But one thing missing in Hyundai's North American lineup is South Korea's Hyundai Porter, otherwise known as the H100 in other parts of the world.
 It's a commercial vehicle with a multitude of configurations, and one of those is a motorhome called the Porest.

 Now, the name doesn't sit well in the English language but the Porest isn't named after an area of land dominated by trees, or a representation of a poor man's RV.